Jowagoal/Major-Project/Beta Testers.md

   - Game looks bland
   - Leaderboard button needs to be somewhere else and hard to see
   - Some leaderboards don't work
-  - blue font doens't work
+  - blue font is hard to see
   - Unclear how to leave options menu
   - button to buy from store is unclear
   - Unclear how to move